 I had two reservations when I began practicing yoga.
 One, I don't like trying new things, and the thought of contorting my not-so-flexible body in front of others made me nervous.
 Two, I knew that yoga had Eastern origins, and didn't want to turn exercise into an unwitting endorsement of Hinduism.
 But the class was free, and I wanted to be more willing to try new things, and I figured my faith could withstand one yoga class.
 So I went.

 And I loved it.
 As a Christian, the spiritual aspect of yoga both attracts me and concerns me.
 It's easy to affirm the goodness of taking care of my body.
 Even though "honor God with your body" (1 Cor.
 6:20) was written to address sexual morality, it extends to the care we take in other areas as well.
 Christian theology insists that our bodies matter.
 God's physical creation is a good one.
-In contrast to the Greek idea that the ...1
+In contrast to the Greek idea that the body is corrupt, Christ's incarnation affirms the importance of physical existence.
+Moreover, Christian hope is built on the promise that our souls and our bodies will be resurrected as a part of God's new heaven and new earth.
+Again, Christian theology ...1